lwansbrough/react-native-markdown/README.md

 # react-native-markdown

 A component for rendering Markdown in React Native.
-This component is still in early development and is missing quite a few elements.
 Pull requests welcome.

 ## Known issues